f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Session Timeouts
 ================

-Idle timeouts were configurable in previous releases, but the configuration only applied to the current sesssion and was not persistent.
+Idle timeouts were configurable in previous releases, but the configuration only applied to the current session and was not persistent.
 F5OS-A 1.3.0 added the ability to configure persistent idle timeouts for both the CLI and webUI.
 The CLI timeout is configured under system settings, and is controlled via the idle-timeout option.
-For the webUI a toekn based timeout is now configurable under the system aaa settings. a restconf-token config lifetime option has been added.
+For the webUI a token based timeout is now configurable under the system aaa settings. a restconf-token config lifetime option has been added.
 Once a client to the webUI has a token they are allowed to refresh it up to five times.
-If the toekn lifetime is set to 1 minute, then a timeout won't occur until five times that value or 5 minutes later.
+If the token lifetime is set to 1 minute, then a timeout won't occur until five times that value or 5 minutes later.
 This is because of the token refresh has to fail 5 times before disconnecting the client.

 Configuring SSH and HTTPS Timeouts via CLI
 ------------------------------------------

 To configure the CLI timeout via the CLI, use the command **system settings config idle-timeout <value-in-seconds>**.
 Be sure to issue a commit to save the changes.
-In the case below, the CLI session should disconnect after 300 seonds of inactivity.
+In the case below, the CLI session should disconnect after 300 seconds of inactivity.

 .. code-block:: bash